kanidm/kanidm/book/src/database_maint.md

 startup as a result of the project changing its internal schema definitions.
 This is normal and expected - you may never need to start a reindex yourself as a result!

-You only need to reindex if you add custome schema elements and you see a message in your logs such
+You only need to reindex if you add custom schema elements and you see a message in your logs such
 as:

 ```